Eye cancer (retinoblastoma)

 In a very few cases, a child who is not gaining weight or developing normally might be referred to a specialist children's doctor (paediatrician) for investigations and the abnormal retinoblastoma gene shows up in a blood test.

 How retinoblastoma is treated depends on the stage of the tumour.
-Retinoblastoma has two main stages.
+Retinoblastoma has 2 main stages.

 In intraocular retinoblastoma the cancer is entirely within the eye.
-Your child's specialist will stage the tumour more accurately into one of several subgroups depending on the size and position of the tumour within the eye.
+Your child's specialist will stage the tumour more accurately into one of several subgroups (A to E) depending on the size and position of the tumour within the eye.